moraneus/TP-DejaVu/README.md

     bid(chair,650)
     sell(chair)

+A special event we support is a distribution/probabilities event (originally intended to support neural network output).
+Let's assume we have a neural network that recognizes objects like animals and humans.
+A possible trace with this kind of event can look like as follow:

+    start,car0
+    cacthed_objects,[("dog", 0.4), ("bird", 0.03), ("kid", 0.2), ("adult", 0.37)]
+    stop,car0

+This kind of event is particularly relevant to be processed by the operational phase of TP-DejaVu, as it provides valuable information about the probabilities of different objects being detected by the neural network.

 **The bits per variable** (``--bits=numOfBits``):
 Indicates how many bits are assigned to each variable in the BDDs.
 This parameter is optional with the default value being 20.
 If the number is too low an error message will be issued